 If you squint hard enough you can see our circle in the dirt.

-Spacing the bottom pavers apart is crucial to give the fire pit Oxygen and let the fire pit vent.
+Spacing the bottom pavers apart is crucial to give the fire pit walls Oxygen and let the bottom of the fire pit vent.

 You can see below where we left about 1-2 inches between each paver.
 This is very important because fire needs oxygen to survive.